davidlidebrandt/milestone-project-3/README.md

 ## UX

 The goal of the project is to create a fullstack website for accessing ratings and reviews for movies.
+Any user should have the abbiltiy to see reviews and raitings for the avalible movies.
+Users should be able to list all avalible movies in a sorted way as well as searching for particular ones.
+To add their own reviews and ratings a user will be able to register and log in to an account.
+All users will have the option to delete and edit old reviews they have made.
+Any administrative user will have the abbiltiy to add new movies to the database as well as editing and deleting old movies and deleting reviews made by other users.

+The goal of the developer is to showcase proficancy in creating a fullstack website.
+The project will inclued writing HTML, CSS and JavaScript code for the frontend as well as writing Python code and working with the MongoDB database and Flask framework on the backend.
+The file structure of the project has been kept simple because of time restrictions, even though it is not the best practice.
+A better way would have been to use Flask Blueprints and the Flask Applications Factory https://flask.palletsprojects.com/en/1.1.x/patterns/appfactories/.

+The Calibre font was used throughout the website to add some uniqueness to the site while still being very clear and readable.
+A few design alterations was made from the initial mockups as in a few color alterations but the main structure and design follows the wireframes and mockups.

 ### User Stories